The principle of having more control over the things we buy is a logical one.

 Get quotes and be prepared to adapt your ideas if you’re on a budget.
 There will be variables that can be worked on to bring your design in line with the figure you have in mind.

-Great design takes time and patience - expect to wait 5-8 weeks for a bespoke piece of furniture, made for you, your needs and your style.
+Great design takes time and patience - expect to wait 5-8 weeks for a piece of bespoke wooden furniture, made for you, your needs and your style.

 Learn more about our customisation options and bespoke design service here.